 Decay doesn't occur for players in Iron, Bronze, Silver, Gold, or Platinum.

 A particularly bad losing streak may result in dropping a tier or division, though there’s no set number of games that may trigger a demotion.
-Losing enough games at 0 LP can drop you into the next-highest division.
-If you’re in division IV, it’s possible you’ll even drop a tier.
-After a demotion, your LP will be set to 25 or 75, depending on how many losses you had at 0 LP.
+Losing a game at 0 LP will drop you into the next-highest division.
+If you’re in division IV, you’ll drop a tier if you lose at 0 LP.
+After a demotion, your LP will be set to 75,.

 If you lose a ranked game where disrupted behavior is detected (such as a teammate being AFK), you'll now earn Consolation LP.
 Everyone will have a set amount of Consolation LP per week.
 Should unsavory behavior alert our tech Poros behind-the-scenes, you'll see an animation where the LP loss is normally displayed.
 We want to ensure that your rank isn't completely affected by forces outside your control.
 Of course, there are a couple conditions, so here's the breakdown.
 To earn Consolation LP: